brian-dumbacher/languages/README.md

-# latin
+# languages
-Resources and tools for learning Latin
+Resources and tools for learning languages such as Latin and German